Q: Can international students apply for any program?

 Q: Does ACC have co-op programs, and can I take part in this as an international student?

 A: Most of our programs have a practical component for all students in the program.
 Check the list of courses for your program.
 This can include either an unpaid work experience placement or practicum, or a co-op component (paid work experience placement) that is compulsory for your diploma or certificate.
+You will require a Co-Op Work Permit from IRCC, even if it is an unpaid practicum.
+Assiniboine International can give you information to apply for that permit.

 Q: My goal is to immigrate to Canada.
 Is it easy to get Permanent Resident status once I get my diploma?